discord-jda/JDA/README.md

 Created and maintained by [sedmelluq](https://github.com/sedmelluq)
 <br>Provides a native implementation for the JDA Audio Send-System to avoid GC pauses.

-Note that this send system creates an extra UDP-Client which causes audio receive to no longer function properly since discord identifies the sending UDP-Client as the receiver.
+Note that this send system creates an extra UDP-Client, which causes audio receive to no longer function properly since Discord identifies the sending UDP-Client as the receiver.

 ```java
 JDABuilder builder = JDABuilder.createDefault(BOT_TOKEN)